Infinite-Fountain/infinite-fountain/openai-files/octant-strategy/octant.md

 It's time to make Ethereum's narrative stronger.
 It's time for creatives to shine.

+## Creative scope and vibezz

+use your marketing skills to market Ethereum to a wider audience. not just any creator, more like:
+"bro i can feel the passion in their work"

 ## Mission

 This epoch, we're funding the journalists, storytellers, content creators, and researchers who've helped make Ethereum legible, credible, and engaging to audiences.